KodeNet/Kode-Docs/pages/03.xep/01.modules/docs.md

 #### [RFC-7395](https://tools.ietf.org/html/rfc7395): websocket
-WebSockets is a protocol for providing web pages with simple two-way communication with a web server.
-This module allows browsers to communicate with Prosody via XMPP over WebSockets.
+WebSockets available at `https://im.koderoot.net/xmpp-websocket` is a protocol for providing web pages with simple two-way communication with a web server.
+This module allows browsers to communicate via XMPP over WebSockets.
 This usually induces less overhead than using BOSH.

 #### [XEP-0368](https://xmpp.org/extensions/xep-0368.html): xmpp_over_tls
 This XEP provides an easy way for clients to bypass restrictive firewalls that only allow HTTPS by making XMPP connections possible even if the client's network blocks the standard XMPP client ports.
 For example, whether a KodeNet XMPP user is at the airport, hotel or a public wireless network, the XMPP client can still establish a connection over port 443.